manishcodes24/irproject/README.md

 # Text Parser Project

-This project provides a text parsing functionality to tokenize documents, build word and file dictionaries, and generate dictionary output file.
+This project provides functionality for text parsing, including tokenization of documents, building word and file dictionaries, and generating dictionary output files.
+Additionally, it includes a search engine module for searching terms in the built indexes.

 ## How to Run the Code